websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/managing-workflows.md

 The _Workflow_ application allows users to manage their workflow processes; they can upload a new workflow definition, and make changes to the definitions.
 Lastly, they can delete workflows.

+## Workflow Definition Publication Permissions

+Users with permission to edit or publish workflow definitions can add [Groovy scripts](../../../system-administration/using-the-script-engine/using-the-script-engine.md) to the workflow.
+Access to the scripting engine means access to the Java Virtual Machine (JVM) of the server.
+Users who publish (or edit) workflow definitions containing scripts, therefore, can get access to any data within the reach of the JVM, such as data contained in a separate [Virtual Instance](../../../system-administration/virtual-instances.md) of Liferay DXP itself.

+Because of this far-reaching access, permission to create or edit workflow definitions is limited to Regular Administrators of the Default Virtual Instance.
+For Liferay DXP customers, Site Administrators who can access the Kaleo Designer and Kaleo Forms Admin applications can also edit and publish workflows.

+To grant Users with these Roles the workflow publication access in additional Virtual Instances,

+1. Make sure you understand the access you're granting these admins.
+1. Navigate to Control Panel &rarr; System Settings &rarr; Workflow &rarr; Workflow Definition.
+1. Check the box for the setting _Allow Administrators to Publish and Edit Workflows_.

+This only applies to Virtual Instances that have been added to the system.
+The Default Virtual Instance provides workflow publication access to Regular Administrators (via Control Panel &rarr; Workflow &rarr; Process Builder), and, if running Liferay DXP, to Site Administrators and other Users with access to the Kaleo Forms Admin application.

 ## Uploading a New Workflow Definition

 Workflow process definitions can be [built in Liferay](./building-workflows.md) or uploaded in `XML` format.
 DXP workflow definitions are written in `XML` format; see the [Introduction to Crafting XML Workflow Definitions](https://help.liferay.com/hc/articles/360029147791-Introduction-to-Crafting-XML-Workflow-Definitions) to learn more.